jbloomlab/phydms/docs/acknowledgments.rst

 The plotting performed by ``phydms_plotselection`` utilizes `weblogo`_.

+The optional dating of nodes in the phylogenies uses the `LSD`_ source code, which was developed by the group of `Olivier Gascuel`_.

 Citations
 ------------
 There is currently no citation for `phydms`_, but the following references describe initial versions of the :ref:`ExpCM` incorporated into `phydms`_: